adpth/COVID-19/README.md

 # Features
- .
-Live Time Data
+ - Live Time Data

- .
-All Countries Data Available
+ - All Countries Data Available

- .Incluedes Corona Symptoms List
+ - Incluedes Corona Symptoms List

 # COVID-19
 ## you have no rights to sell this project